 How to transfer games to Xbox Series X via network transfer

-Although not as immediate, you can also transfer games to your Xbox Series X via network transfer, although the time this takes will depend on what your internet speed is like.
+Although not as immediate, you can also transfer games to your Xbox Series X via network transfer.
+Be aware that the time this takes will depend on what your internet speed is like.
 To set up and enable this feature, you'll need to select the Profile & system > Settings > System > Backup & transfer > Network transfer option from the Xbox guide on both your Xbox One and your Xbox Series X or S. Once up and running, you can then choose which Xbox One, Xbox 360, and Xbox games you want to transfer over the network to your new console.

 Of course, if you don't have an external storage drive, or can't set up your Xbox One, you can always access your purchase history from the Store and find any games you own to download them directly to your Xbox Series X or S – you'll just need to wait for the download to complete before you can play them.
 You'll find more information on how to install Xbox Series X games here!